 This real world situation explains why watching Rae carry out her plan to entrap Hughie Warriner with her (performative) sexuality evokes a cringe response in me.
 Another part of my cringe response comes down to the camerawork.

-Inappropriately sexualised gaze on screen is harldy a mark of the 1980s because it still happens today.
-All too often, as a female character endures sexual assault, directors prefer to sexualise her body for the heterosexual male gaze rather than choose to bring the viewers into her fear and disgust by showing, for example, the view of the man’s chin, nostrils and slobber as he writhes around on top of her.
+Inappropriately sexualised gaze on screen is hardly a mark of the 1980s because it still happens today.
+All too often, as a female character endures sexual assault, directors prefer to sexualise her body for the cishet male gaze rather than choose to bring the viewers into her fear and disgust by showing, for example, the view of the man’s chin, nostrils and slobber as he writhes around on top of her.
 If filmmakers wanted to evoke a disgust response, that’s how they’d do it.
-Instead, they go out of their way to evoke arousal, linking it with violence, lessening the impact of the violence, lessening audience empathy for the victim, instead siding with the male perpetrator on screen: We see her as the perpetrator sees her.
+Instead, they go out of their way to evoke arousal, linking eroticism with violence, lessening the impact of the violence, lessening audience empathy for the victim.
+Instead an audience unwittingly sides with the male perpetrator on screen: We see her as the perpetrator sees her.

 Especially troubling is the deliberate ambiguity of Rae’s desire.
 This ambiguity is a source of disagreement on WikiChat:

 “After having sex, Rae is staring downward, feeling guilty for betraying her husband, by allowing Hughie to please her, including having an orgasm.”
 What the fuck?
-Where did that come from?188.8.131.52 (talk)
+Where did that come from?220.127.116.11 (talk)

 I’m not sure who creeps me out more, Hughie, or Rae for having slept with him.
 VanishingUser 03:02, 28 March 2007 (UTC)